-- Copies of labels (from country of origin and Israel) - Lab results or documentation regarding the food composition and the compliance of the batches in the shipment with the product specification.
-Each batch will be accompanied by tests (Certificate of Analysis) that indicate the suitability of the product to the food legislation in Israel.

-- Health and sanitary certificates (free sale, health certificate, GMP, etc.) - Shipping documents (import declaration, release certificate, bill of lading, packing list, etc.)
+- Copies of labels (from country of origin and Israel) - Lab results (if no direct contact with the manufacturer) or documentation regarding the food composition and the compliance of the batches in the shipment with the product specification.
+Each batch will be accompanied by tests (Certificate of Analysis) that indicate the suitability of the product to the food legislation in Israel. - Health and sanitary certificates (free sale, health certificate, GMP, etc.) in case of direct contact with the manufacturer - Shipping documents (import declaration, release certificate, bill of lading, packing list, etc.)